voorhoede-labs/firebase-algolia-poc/README.md

 here are some more resources on [algolia, firestore and cloud functions](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/tutorials/firebase-algolia/#more-resources).

 ## Cloud Functions
 In this repository the cloud functions are already there.
-But if you would like  to have more information or start from scratch you can follow [the setup guide by Google](https://firebase.google.com/docs/functions/get-started).
+But if you would like  to have more information or start from scratch you can follow [the setup guide by Google](https://firebase.google.com/docs/functions/get-started) and here from [firestore's perspective](https://firebase.google.com/docs/firestore/solutions/search).

 ``` bash
 #install latest versions